-Jan Stel (1970, Purmerend, the Netherlands)is a self-taught photographer.
+Jan Stel [1970, Purmerend, the Netherlands] is a self-taught photographer.
 As a creative person, Jan was a pioneering artist in his youth.
-He sprayed graffiti murals in the suburbs of Amsterdam and at home he made detailed drawings and realistic illustrations.
-The analogue photo gear from his father prompted his interest in photography, and inspired him to develop his own creative style.
+He created graffiti murals in the suburbs of Amsterdam and at home he made detailed drawings and realistic illustrations.
+The analogue photo gear of his father sparked his interest in photography, and inspired him to develop his own creative style.
 Today Jan uses technical tilt/shift lenses for maximum photography quality.